-Reality Check: How many prisoners in North Korea?
+Reality Check: North Korea's secretive prison system

 The Seoul-based Database Center for Human Rights in North Korea (NKDB) interviewed North Korean defectors and found that almost half had been held for political reasons, a much smaller number for economic, administrative and ordinary crimes and a third incarcerated "for no other reason than an assumed guilt by association".

-North Korea has also abducted and arrested of foreign nationals.
+North Korea has also abducted and arrested foreign nationals.

 The last American to be freed before the most recent three was Otto Warmbier, who had been detained in North Korea for 17 months, and died a week after returning home.
 North Korea said he had been in a coma for a year after contracting botulism, but his family say he was subjected to "awful torturous mistreatment".